Diabetic Foot Care

 Diabetic foot care is a routine you do each day to protect your feet.
 Diabetes increases your risk of foot ulcers (wounds).
 Long-term high blood sugar levels can damage the blood vessels and nerves in your legs and feet.
 Foot care is needed to prevent serious problems, such as an infection or amputation.

 You will need to have your feet checked at least once a year.
-Caregivers may need to see you more often if you have nerve damage, foot deformities, or ulcers.
+Healthcare providers may need to see you more often if you have nerve damage, foot deformities, or ulcers.
 Write down your questions so you remember to ask them during your visits.

 Check your blood sugar level: